survivejs/webpack-book/manuscript/building/01_source_maps.md

 ### `devtool: 'hidden-source-map'`

 `hidden-source-map` is the same as `source-map` except it won't write references to the source maps to the source files.
-This is useful if you don't want to expose source maps to development tools directly while you want proper stack traces.
+If you don't want to expose source maps to development tools directly while you want proper stack traces, this is useful.

 T> [The official documentation](https://webpack.js.org/configuration/devtool/#devtool) contains more information about `devtool` options.